TheDermot/rock-paper-scissors/README.md

 Live Demo

-Play the game live here: [GitHub Pages Link](https://thedermot.github.io/rock-paper-scissors/) Contact
+Play the game live here: [PLAY](https://thedermot.github.io/rock-paper-scissors/)

+Contact

 If you have any questions or feedback, feel free to reach out: